Triv24/DSML-Notes/Notes/Python/Multithreading_and_multiprocessing_python.md

 - Best for I/O Bound tasks (waiting time tasks)
 - Example: File download, Web scraping, Database operations.

+### When to use multi-threading ?
+1. I/O Bound your applicationtasks : Tasks that spend more time waiting for I/O operations
+2. Concurrent execution : When you want to improve the throughput of

 ### 1.Import Module

 ```py
 import threading
 import time
 ```

 ### 2.Multithreaded Execution

 ```py
 def print_numbers():
     for i in range(5):